oroinc/documentation/user/back-office/system/configuration/commerce/customer/global-customer-users.rst

 .. _user-guide--customers--customer-user-password-change-policy:

-.. note:: **Password Change Policy** is a Commerce Enterprise feature.
+.. note:: **Password Change Policy** is a Commerce Enterprise feature and is available starting from v5.0.8.
+To check which application version you are running, see the :ref:`system information <system-information>`..

 10. In the **Password change policy** section, configure the password change policy to increase your application's security: